jeffpar/pcjs/software/pcx86/sys/dos/microsoft/2.00/index.md

          may wish to customize for greater performance.  .OBJ files are also included for the FORMAT utility.

-    4. Skeltal BIOS and documentation diskette.
-This diskette contains the skeltal BIOS source code and the SYSINIT and SYSIMES object modules which must be linked with your BIOS module.
+    4. Skeletal BIOS and documentation diskette.
+This diskette contains the skeletal BIOS source code and the SYSINIT and SYSIMES object modules which must be linked with your BIOS module.
 The proper sequence for linking is BIOS - SYSINIT - SYSIMES.
-         A profiler utiliity is also included on the diskette, but this is not intended for end-users.
+         A profiler utility is also included on the diskette, but this is not intended for end-users.
 This is distributed for use by your development staff only and is not supported by Microsoft If you do decide to distribute it, it is at your own risk!